Workers' Front (Spain): History

 In the 2023 Spanish general election, the Workers' Front gained 46,530 and won no seats.
 In late 2023, the group announced they would be participating in the 2023 Spanish protests against the PSOE government.
 Since then, the Workers' Front and Vaquero (the party leader since 14 June 2022) gained a presence on social media and national television in Spain, participating in debates on current political issues, such as Horizonte on channel Cuatro.
-In the 2024 European Parliament election in Spain, the party won 66,242 votes, improving its result from the 2023 general election where it received 46,274 votes.
+In the 2023 Spanish local elections, a party member was elected councilor of Mandayona in the Province of Guadalajara.